macloo/python-adv-web-apps/docs/_build/html/_sources/flask_forms.rst.txt

 Flask has an extension that makes it easy to create web forms.

 WTForms is “a flexible forms validation and rendering library for Python Web development.”
-With **Flask-WTF,** we get WTForms in Flask.
+With **Flask-WTF,** we get WTForms *in Flask.*

 * WTForms includes security features for submitting form data.
 * WTForms has built-in validation techniques.
 * WTForms can be combined with Bootstrap to help us make clean-looking, responsive forms for mobile and desktop screens.
+* WTForms is a Python library.
+* Flask-WTF is a Flask extension that brings WTForms into Flask.

 `Read the documentation for Flask-WTF. <https://flask-wtf.readthedocs.io/>`_